-1. That the report from Municipal Enforcement Services dated October 12, 2021 titled Review and Assessment of Park Enforcement be received.
+1. That the report from Municipal Enforcement Services dated November 8, 2021 titled Park Enforcement Pilot Program be received.

 - 2. That a two-year Park Enforcement Pilot Program (2022 and 2023) funded through the tax rate stabilization reserve be approved, specifically for: - a.
 Approval of a maximum of \$900,000 for staffing, equipment, vehicles and technology costs annually over the period of the pilot, to create a unit of seasonal and part-time employees to address the seasonality of park enforcement - b.
 Approval of a service level standard of: - i.
 A patrol methodology whereby officers will not be stationed at parks - ii.
 A minimum 70 weekly spring and summer park patrols and 10 weekly off-season park patrols - iii.
 Participation in Police on Parks Patrol weekly (Friday and Saturday night) with an extra patrol on the Sunday of longweekends, from Victoria Day to Labour Day - iv.
 A park enforcement priority matrix which drives patrols so that focus is placed on parks with the highest complaint/incident level - v.
 Continued adherence to the town's established progressive enforcement model - 3.
-That staff be directed to provide an update on the effectiveness of the Park Enforcement Pilot Program to the 2023 Budget Committee - That funding for the Park Enforcement Pilot Program set out in this report, be referred to the Budget Committee for consideration as part of the 2022 Budget process.
+That staff be directed to provide updates on the effectiveness of the Park Enforcement Pilot Program in 2022 and 2023 to the Budget Committee.